-He successfully brought the first internet services – connectivity, websites, email, chat, video, gaming, business communications, VPN’s, etc., to a huge region of Texas.
-A region that had so little communications infrastructure that a storm knocking over a single microwave tower could cut whole counties and cities off from the outside world for weeks, as happened in 1996.
-Mr. Salmon began with 8 modems and one server, and personally grew that business up to one that had 5-state dialup, broadband, and high speed business coverage.
-IP Communications became a partner in 1999, a large DLEC that also hired Mr. Salmon as a consultant to design and build their internet services and server infrastructure.
-When the huge national phone companies and cable companies came in and took over the internet access market after the dot-com crash of early 2000’s, Mr. Salmon kept a small part of his company together building travel and resort websites.
+I successfully brought the first internet services – connectivity, websites, email, chat, video, gaming, business communications, VPN’s, etc., to a huge region of Texas, and 5 other states.
+A region that had so little communications infrastructure, that a storm knocking over a single microwave tower could cut whole counties and cities off from the outside world for weeks, as happened in 1996.
+I began with 8 modems and one server, hired winning people and bought equipment and grew.
+I personally grew that business up to one that had 5-state dialup, broadband, and high speed business coverage available across my network.
+IP Communications became a partner in 1999, a large DLEC that also hired me as a consultant to design and build their internet services and server infrastructure.
+When the huge national phone companies and cable companies came in and took over the internet access market after the dot-com crash of early 2000’s, I kept one employee and kept a small part of his company together building travel and resort websites.

-Chris welcomes contact with many different and varied kinds of people, please send him a message here:
+I welcomes contact with many different and varied kinds of people, please send him a message here: